10 Ways to Prepare for eCommerce Peak Seasons in 2023

 Before the eCommerce peak seasons, it is advisable to check the level of items you will offer to consumers and assess if that number corresponds with your purchase estimates.
 In dropshipping, you actually aren’t responsible for stocking the products you sell.
 Your dropshipping supplier is the one who manages this operation.
 So, get in touch with its representatives and check what they have in stock.
 This way you will avoid your customer paying for a product that your supplier doesn’t have in stock.

 Implement structured website SEO

 If your online store is slightly new on the market and you still haven’t done the appropriate SEO, you have a 0% chance to rank in Google SERP.
 Bear in mind that a well-structured SEO is something that separates you from being listed on the first site of the Google search results.
-Over time this might cause you a steep decline in leads, orders, and sales.
-A 2017 study conducted by SEMRush shows that 38% of the retailer traffic comes from organic search.
+Over time this might cause a steep decline in leads, orders, and sales.
+A 2017 study conducted by SEMRush shows that 38% of retailer traffic comes from organic searches.
 With all this said, SEO will drive your organic search traffic up and help your business rank higher in SERP.